This is a sponsored post by LC Foods. All opinions, recipes and photos are my own.

 - sprinkle of cinnamon

-- 5 Cover with foil and refrigerate overnight (at least 8 hours).
+- Step 5 Cover with foil and refrigerate overnight (at least 8 hours).

-- 8 Pour over hot French Toast.
+- Step 8 Pour over hot French Toast.
 Serve with sugar free maple syrup.

 Please note that macros were calculated using My Fitness Pal and the brands referenced.
 Altering ingredients or brands can change the macros for the recipe.
 Please verify your macros in a tracker to insure accuracy.